ZarnackGroup/racoon_clip/README.md

 + mamba >= 1.3.1
 + python >= 3.9

 It is recommended to install racoon_clip in a fresh conda/mamba environment.
-You could for example install the prerequisites with:
+You could for example install the prerequisites with conda:

 ```
+conda install -n base --override-channels -c conda-forge mamba 'python_abi=*=*cp*'
 conda create -n racoon_clip python=3.9.0 pip
 conda activate racoon_clip
 ```

-or
+or if you already have mamba installed:

 ```
 mamba create -n racoon_clip python=3.9.0 pip